Germany's Merkel to press Putin on rights in Russia

 Merkel will be accompanied by eight ministers, including Foreign Minister Guido Westerwelle and Finance Minister Wolfgang Schaeuble, and a high-level business delegation.

-International security issues such as the crisis in Syria and Iran’s nuclear program are expected to be on the agenda.
+International security issues such as the crisis in Syria and Iran’s nuclear programme are expected to be on the agenda.
 Merkel will also report on the state of Europe’s debt crisis.

 Germany gets 40 percent of its gas and 30 percent of its oil from Russia, and German officials made clear that Moscow remained a “strategic partner”.
 But they dodged a question about whether Merkel and Putin had a good personal relationship.